Plain English Summary

 2. HCA outcomes:

 2.1.
-To measure change in empathy we will use the Toronto Empathy Questionnaire (TEQ).
-The TEQ conceptualises empathy as an emotional process and contains 16 items.
+Change in empathy, measured using the Toronto Empathy Questionnaire (TEQ).
+The TEQ conceptualises empathy as an emotional process and contains 16 items

 2.2.
-To measure change in attitude towards older people we will use the age group evaluation and description (AGED) inventory, a measure of the extent to which stereotypes about ageing are held by the respondent.
+Change in attitude towards older people, measured using the age group evaluation and description (AGED) inventory, a measure of the extent to which stereotypes about ageing are held by the respondent

 Overall trial start date